ersanchez/instructional-design/baofeng_uv-5r/README.md

 ## Audience

+This course is intended for:

+* Beginner licensed amateur radio operators who with to receive and transmit on the UV-5R.
-This course is intended for beginner licensed amateur radio operators or those who are interested in becoming a licensed amateur radio operator.
+* Those who are not yet licensed but are interested in becoming a licensed amateur radio operator who wish to receive (only) on the UV-5R.

 This course will enable both groups of learners to use this inexpensive handheld transceiver.

 ## Training Needs